 Siding is one of the most important things that you can invest in for your home.
 Siding protects your home from the elements, while enhancing its curb appeal and raising its value.
 So when it’s time to purchase new siding, a lot of people turn to fiber cement, an extremely durable product that gets you an incredible return on investment.
-Best of all, fiber cement siding can be formed in a mold with real wood to give you the appearance of wood siding – without any of the maintenance.
+Best of all, fiber cement siding can give you the appearance of wood siding.

 1. Rustic, natural wood homes are a big draw in some areas, but they can be difficult to maintain.
 Replacing your wood with fiber cement siding allows you to keep the appearance without the upkeep.
 In this case, the fiber cement siding has been stained to help capture the look of real wood for this rustic cabin.
 The fiber cement looks so real in fact, that it pairs beautifully with the natural wood columns in the front.

 2. Fiber cement may be a manmade material, but the way that it’s formed gives it the appearance of a natural wood grain.
 This home utilizes fiber cement in both horizontal lap siding and in natural-looking shakes, both stained to give them appearance of real wood.
 The natural looking grain helps to enhance the home’s exterior and architectural style.

 3. Fiber cement not only comes in planks, it also comes in several different versions of shingle siding as well.
 In this case, variation between the sizes of shakes helps to enhance the appearance of the wood grain, giving the siding a more natural appearance.
 Even painted, these shakes still have the look and feel of real wood.